-An essential lesson to learn, as a trader, is not to use instinct.
+An essential lesson to learn, as a beginner trader, is not to use instinct.

 The intuitive trader, the beginner, will interpret trades from patterns that merely feel right – but they are patterns not based on contextual logic and not based on system two thinking.
 A profitable trader, however, will look at a trade through system two, a trade based on “good old” slow logic.

-To overcome system one we need to force ourselves to employ lazy system two.
+To overcome system one, we need to force ourselves to employ passive system two.